schochastics/graphlayouts/paper.md

 - graph drawing
 - layout algorithms
 date: "03 March 2022"
-bibliography: paper.bib
+output: pdf_document
 affiliations:
-- name: GESIS - Leibniz Institute for the Social Sciences
+- name: "GESIS - Leibniz Institute for the Social Sciences"
   index: 1
 authors:
 - name: David Schoch
-  orcid: 0000-0003-2952-4812
+  orcid: "0000-0003-2952-4812"
   affiliation: 1
+bibliography: paper.bib
 ---

 # Summary
+Network visualization is a powerful tool for exploring, analyzing, and communicating network structures and patterns therein.
+However, in contrast to tabular data, nodes can technically be placed arbitrarily on the plane and it is easy to draw wrong conclusion based on an inadequate layout.
+To circumvent arbitrary placement of nodes, many different layout algorithms have been developed which optimize different stylistic features and can serve purposes in communicating structural properties.
+The package `graphlayouts` implements several state-of-the-art algorithms which are so far not available for R. This includes algorithms for large graphs, to emphasize hidden group structures, and important nodes within a network.

 # Statement of need

-The `igraph` package [@cn-ispcnr-06] already implements a great variety of layout algorithms for graphs. `graphlayouts` complements these by adding a faster general purpose algorithm and a series of specialized algorithms that serve very specific purposes, either to emphasize group structures or the position of individual nodes within a network.
+The `igraph` package [@cn-ispcnr-06] already implements a great variety of layout algorithms for networks. `graphlayouts` complements these by adding a faster general purpose algorithm and a series of specialized algorithms that serve very specific purposes, either to emphasize group structures or the position of individual nodes within a network.
 It further adds support for dynamic and multilevel networks.
 The package is already well integrated into the R ecosystem. `ggraph` [@p-g-22] uses the stress based layout as default and